jenskeiner/lintr/docs/customization.md

       - myrule
 ```

 The new `rules` section allows you to define new rules.
 Many rules support customization through different parameters.
-For the above rule GF002, you can override
+For the above rule [GF002](../rules/git-flow-default-branch/), you can override
 its branch name to check against (`main` by default).
 The new rule `myrule` is based on GF002 and uses `dev` as the branch name to check against.
 It's used
 in the ruleset `standard` and thus checks in every repository that the default branch is named `dev`.

 Many rules support customization through different parameters to generate new custom rules.
-See the [reference]() for more information.
+See the [rules reference](../rules/) for more information.

 ## Repository-specific rule settings